 taisha paggett is a Los Angeles-based artist whose individual and collaborative work for the stage, gallery, and public space takes up questions of the body, agency, and the phenomenology of race and gender. paggett’s work has been presented at Danspace Project at St. Mark’s Church, Defibrillator Gallery, Public Fiction, LACE, the Whitney Museum, the Doris McCarthy Gallery, and The Studio Museum in Harlem, among others.
 Recently, paggett has worked as a dancer with Every House Has a Door, David Roussève/REALITY, Victoria Marks, Kelly Nipper, Meg Wolfe, and in collaboration with Ashley Hunt.
 She has received funding from Choreographers in Mentorship Exchange, University of California Institute for Research in the Arts, Headlands Center for the Arts, and the Multi-Arts Production Fund in conjunction with LACE. paggett is a full-time faculty member in UC Riverside’s Department of Dance, holds an MFA from UCLA’s Department of World Arts and Cultures/Dance, and is co-instigator of the LA-based dance journal project and discursive platform, itch.
 In 2015, paggett served as a Performance LOI panelist.

-Voloshky Ukrainian Dance Ensemble released a video trailer for its Center-funded performance, Steppes: A Crossover, featuring the premiere of a piece by Mark Morris.
+Voloshky Ukrainian Dance Ensemble celebrated its 40th anniversary with the world premiere of Carnival, an original dance piece by contemporary choreographer Mark Morris.

 Four films commissioned through the Center-funded project The Great Migration: A City Transformed will be presented at the 2016 BlackStar Film Festival.